What is the Best Diet?

 best diet 8

-Before we go into different diets, everybody should adopt these three easy principles for better health.
-Following only these simple three principles will dramatically improve your health.
+Before diving into specific diets, everyone should incorporate these three foundational principles for better health.
+Even by following just these basics, you can dramatically improve your overall well-being.

 best diet 4